liangchow/leetcode/Notes/Async Js.md

 Promise one is resolved!
 Promise two is resolved
 ```
 ## Async/Await
-To streamline async functions.
+To streamline async codes in a synchronous manner.
+Basically, it waits to the promise to resolve before moving to the next one.
 See the example below using `setTimeout()` to emulate different time outs.
+The `Async/Await` method is easier to read compared to chaining with `.then()` and less complicated than `promise().all`.

 ```
 const preHeatOven = () => {